How to grow phlomis

 Phlomis varieties to try

-- Phlomis russelliana - Turkish sage is a herbaceous perennial variety.
-It has large, grey-green heart-shaped foliage, which dies back in winter
+Phlomis russelliana – this variety, known as Turkish sage, is a herbaceous perennial variety.
+It has large, grey-green heart-shaped foliage and pale yellow flowers.
+The plant dies back in winter.